Last updated: March 2026

 More About C & C++

 Often C is called the mother of all major programming languages.
 It was 1st developed in the year 1972 and is also considered by many as the first high-level programming language.
 Apart from these, C is the only programming language that has survived for the longest period of time in the history of the programming world.
-Moreover, it is also one of those languages with which the majority of programmers start their journey.

 While talking about C++, we can say that definitely it has influenced several other programming languages such as Java or C#.
 To your surprise, initially, C++ was called the new C, as it was inspired by C. Although, C++ was built upon the C framework, it included numerous new features and functions which helped it to gain popularity.